russmiles/life-preserver-introductory-article-developer-magazine/README.md

 TBD Picture of the Layered architecture with Domain Objects vertical

-## Problems of the Layered Architecture
+## The Problems of the Layered Architecture

 Given the popularity of the layered approach to visualising and rationalising about software, what arguments can we really have against it?